oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

     ```

 ## Task 2: The Autoupgrade tool ##
 The Auto Upgrade tool is part of the 23ai Oracle Home distribution.
 Previous versions (<= 18.4) will need a separate download and set-up from MyOracle Support under note 2485457.1.
-In this example we will put 3 different upgrade scenarios in a single configuration file but you can also use autoupgrade for 1 or many more migrations at the same time.
+In this example we will put 3 different upgrade scenarios in a single configuration file but you can also use autoupgrade for one or many more migrations at the same time.

 ### Prepare the environment for autoupgrade ###

-1. First, we will create a directory on the operating system where we can store Autoupgrade related files (and log files):
+1. First, we will create a directory on the operating system where we can store Autoupgrade-related files (and log files):

     ```text
     $  <copy>mkdir -p /u01/autoupgrade</copy>